 In December 2018, President Trump signed the most recent Farm Bill into law.
 As law of the land, the 2018 Farm Bill has strengthened the farm safety net, provided more flexibility for our producers, protected and expanded crop insurance, improved the Supplemental Nutrition Assistance Program (SNAP) – including program integrity, strengthened our efforts to provide quality broadband in rural areas, and much more.
 As we continue to implement this farm bill, I remain committed to ensuring that we can continue production of the safest, most abundant, and most affordable food supply in the world.

 During the COVID-19 pandemic, our agriculture industry has faced unprecedented challenges.
-Sixty percent of our food supply chain is normally wholesale; this was shut down virtually overnight at the beginning of the pandemic and will remain underutilized until restaurants return to business as normal.
+Sixty percent of our food supply chain is normally wholesale; this was shut down virtually overnight at the beginning of the pandemic.
 Congress has been able to provide funding both to support farmers who no longer had ready markets for their commodities, and to distribute those fresh foods to people in need, through the USDA Farmers to Families Food Box Program.
 As of January 19th, 2021, 132.9 million food boxes have been distributed in America in eight months.

 In the CARES Act, which became law in March of 2020, Congress appropriated $340 million for rural broadband and telehealth infrastructure.
 This is in addition to over $1.4 billion which Congress has appropriated for the USDA Reconnect program, which awards grants and loans to fund broadband connectivity projects across rural America.
 Universal access to highspeed internet is paramount for community development and education, and improving rural broadband access is one of the most important issues I support in Congress.